Caleb Dias - December, 2019

 I’ve made some changes to how I do my computing since publishing my previous article almost one year ago.
 I’ve restructured my digital life to be minimal – close to nonexistent – for the sake of privacy, and detached freedom.

 I no longer use a single computer that I call my own.
 Instead, I do all of my computing from public computers using a Tails flash drive.
 Tails is an operating system that routes all outgoing traffic through the Tor anonymity network, thus keeping my physical location private.
 I only have about 500MB of personal data, which fits in a small encrypted partition on the same flash drive.

 Tails is Debian GNU/Linux based, but does include non-free firmware to be compatible with many computers, and thus is not 100% free software.

-I strongly believe that with the dawn of the modern computer, we have grown to rely so heavily on them for just about everything.
+I believe that the dawn of the modern computer has caused an unhealthy reliance on electronic technology.
 Tasks like sending letters, reading maps, reading books, and figuring things out without a search engine are almost antiquated.
 It’s time to reassess our usage.

-As such, I rarely use e-mail anymore, but keep one inbox available in case someone wants to send me an GPG encrypted message or file.
-I only check my e-mail inbox on rare occasion.
+As such, I rarely use e-mail anymore, but keep one inbox available in case someone wants to send me a GPG encrypted message or file.
+I only check my inbox on rare occasion.
 I still use Thunderbird with Enigmail as my e-mail client.

 I no longer use instant messaging, but do have an account at Jabber.org (the first public XMPP service).
 I just can’t bring myself to delete it.
 My username is pretty cool, too.